-EL is estimated based on the expected credit losses associated with the probability of default in the next twelve months, unless there has been a significant increase in credit risk since initial recognition, in which case the estimate must take into account the probability of default over the expected life of the financial instrument.
+EL is estimated based on the expected credit losses associated with the probability of default over the next twelve months, unless there has been a significant increase in credit risk since initial recognition, in which case the estimate must consider the probability of default over the expected life of the financial instrument.

-Financial instruments are grouped into three categories based on the impairment method applied, in accordance with the following structure:
+The financial instruments are grouped together into three categories, based on the impairment methodology applied, as follows:

-- Stage 1 Standard risk: upon initial recognition a loss allowance is estimated based on expected credit losses in the next 12 months. - Stage 2 Standard exposure under special monitoring: if the credit risk on a financial instrument has increased significantly since initial recognition, an allowance must be recognised at an amount equal to the lifetime expected credit losses of that instrument. - Stage 3 Non-performing exposure: the lifetime expected credit losses of non-performing loans must be recognised.
+- Stage 1 Standard exposure: on initial recognition, a loss allowance is estimated based on 12-month expected credit losses. - Stage 2 Standard exposure under special monitoring: if the credit risk on a financial instrument has increased significantly since initial recognition, an allowance must be recognised at an amount equal to the lifetime expected credit losses of that instrument. - Stage 3 Non-performing exposure: the lifetime expected credit losses of non-performing loans must be recognised.
 In addition, interest revenue must be recognised on the amortised cost of the loan net of impairment losses.

-The assessment of whether there has been a significant increase in the credit risk must be based on reasonable and sustainable information available without undue cost or effort and that is indicative of significant increases in credit risk since initial recognition and must reflect historical, current and forward-looking information.
+The assessment of whether credit risk has increased significantly must be based on reasonable and supportable information, that is available without undue cost or effort and that is indicative of significant increases in credit risk since initial recognition, and must reflect historical, current and forward-looking information.

-The definitions established for assessing significant increase in the credit risk followed these criteria:
+The definitions established for assessing significant increases in credit risk were in line with the following criteria:

-- Identification of assets with low credit risk. - Qualitative criteria: the Group has established a series of alerts to enable it to detect whether a security has experienced a significant increase in risk.
+- Identification of assets with low credit risk. - Qualitative criteria: the Entity has established a series of alerts which enable it to detect whether an instrument has experienced a significant increase in credit risk.